 Biogas (RNG)

-• In the fermentation tanks we then produce raw biogas, comprising of 55% methane and 45% carbon dioxide.
-The carbon dioxide and other impurities are removed through a biogas treatment process, leaving nearly pure RNG gas, which is the chemical equivalent to the fossil fuel natural gas.
-After making sure the gas meets specs, the RNG is then compressed to grid pressure and injected into the Alliant Energy natural gas distribution grid on site.
+• In the fermentation tanks, raw biogas is produced, composed of approximately 55% methane and 45% carbon dioxide.
+The carbon dioxide and other impurities are then removed through a biogas treatment process, leaving nearly pure RNG — chemically equivalent to fossil natural gas.
+After quality checks, the RNG is compressed to grid pressure and injected into the Alliant Energy natural gas distribution grid on site.
 It is used both regionally and throughout the country.

-Following the production cycle, any unfermentable material in the tanks will be removed and further processed.
-This material becomes digestate or humus, a soil amendment similar to compost.
-It is then sold back to local growers and returned to the fields to restore the nitrogen and phosphates, along some of the carbon contained in the corn stover.
+Following the production cycle, any remaining unfermentable material in the tanks is further processed into digestate or humus, a nutrient-rich soil amendment.
+This material is sold back to local growers and returned to the fields to restore nitrogen, phosphates, and organic carbon, supporting sustainable agricultural practices and completing the circular bioenergy loop.

 • Renewable natural gas from the Verbio Nevada Biorefinery is injected into an Alliant Energy pipeline before being distributed across the country.
 Alliant Energy delivers the energy from the production at the facility to its natural gas customers in Iowa.
 Further, the company helped to develop standards and regulations for RNG as well as constructed interconnection options for the site, allowing Verbio to comply with requirements established for the sale of RNG in other states.